kineticfire-labs/git-conventional-commits-hooks/README.md

 The scripts provided by git-conventional-commits-hooks can help format and enforce standardized git commit messages.

+## Write Good Commit Messages

+Writing good commit messages not only helps developers understand the changes made (especially when tracking down regressions), but also supports the automatic generation of changelogs and release notes.
+A good commit message:
+- is **atomic**.
+Good Commits align to the Single Responsibility Principle where, in this case, a unit of work covered by the commit should concern itself with one task.
+This approach helps simplify the process of tracing regressions and corrective actions like reverting.
+While atomic commits may introduce some drag with requiring work to be planned and split into smaller chunks, it can improve the overall quality and simplify debugging and corrections related to the repository.
+- uses **imperative mood** in the subject line, as if in the tone of giving a command or order, e.g. "Add fix for user active state."
+- addresses the **why** and **how** a change was made.
+- has a description in the title line (first line) as if **answering "This change will <description>."**
+- has a body that covers the **motivation for the change and contrasts with previous behavior**.
+- uses lowercase and no punctuation in the subject.
+- limits the first line to 50 characters and body lines to 72 characters each

 ## Semantic Versioning

 Semantic versioning and Conventional Commits complement each other well.
 Automated tools can process standardized commit messages and determine the appropriate change to the version number.
 [SemVer](https://semver.org/) defines a set of rules and requirements that determines how a version number is incremented, which helps clearly indicate the nature and potential impact (e.g., a backwards incompatible change) in a new artifact version.